Hours of Operation

 To file a claim, submit the following:

 Probate Cases (estates) in process of closing must have a TennCare Release from the TennCare Administration.
 Previous to this time, a “Personal Representative” statement in regard to the status of the TennCare account was acceptable.
 The “Personal Representative” statement is no longer acceptable.
-Outstanding orders to close will not be signed by Judge Brandon unless a TennCare Release has been properly filed.
+Outstanding orders to close will not be signed by the Judge unless a TennCare Release has been properly filed.

 Any and all Matters of Probate under consideration in the state of Tennessee are public record and are available for review in the Office of the County Clerk in the County of filing.